liferay/liferay-docs/develop/tutorials/articles/140-assets/04-implementing-asset-priority.markdown

         ...
 	}

-This `updateAsset` method is called in `BlogsEntryLocalServiceImpl` when adding or updating a blog entry.
+The `BlogsEntryLocalServiceImpl` class calls this `updateAsset` method when adding or updating a blog entry.
 Note that `serviceContext.getAssetPriority()` retrieves the priority:

     updateAsset(